warwick358/bitbot-project-5-bitbot/Bitbot-project-5-bitbot.md

 ## Step 2
 Creating the receive information.

-Open the "radio" tab and get a "on radio received name value" block.
+Open the "radio" tab and get the "on radio received name value" block.
-Go to the "logic" tab and get a "if then" block and place it in the "on radio received name value" block.
+Go to the "logic" tab and get the "if then" block and place it in the "on radio received name value" block.
-Next go to the "logic" tab under comparison look for the "0 = 0" block and replace "true" in the 'If then" block.
+Next go to the "logic" tab under comparison look for the "0 = 0" block and replace "true" in the "If then" block.
 From the "on radio received name value" block drag "name" into the first "0" in the "0 = 0" block and the second "0" with "pitch".
 Go to the "variable" tab and select the "set to" block and place it in the "if then" block.
-Chenge the dropdown tab to "raw_pitch"
+Change the dropdown tab to "raw_pitch"
 From the "on radio received name value" block drag "value" and replace the "0".

 Copy the entire "if then" block with the "set to" block and place it under the "if then" block in the "on radio received name value" block.